shinymetal6/A_os/drivers/uart/readme.txt

  There is a configurable depth queue in the uart management, so the user can que more than 1 message on a uart.
  The queue is a static array, the depth is configured as #define MAX_UARTS_QUEUE 8   in A.h

+ Remember to enable uart global irqs, as this initialization is not intended for circular buffers